FranciscoMoretti/site/data/blog/automate-your-job-search.md

 _More complex filters can be created to check for multiple technologies._

-This cut 401 jobs down to 8 high-potential matches in seconds.
+This cut 401 jobs down to 8 matches!

 ### Step 3: Smart Review